yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/base-fields.md

  - **meta.lastUpdated** (Mandatory)

 	This is important and useful information.
-(It is mandatory to include in all except Contained resources, where FHIR does not allow it)
+(This is marked as "Must Support" but is mandatory to include in all except Contained resources, where FHIR does not allow it)

  - **meta.profile** (Must Support)